 Scalability is another aspect where these two differ significantly.
 If you start small with Bluehost, it’s easy to grow.
 They offer various hosting plans that can accommodate your needs as your site expands.
 Their shared and VPS plans are well structured for transitions.
 But you might hit a ceiling as your demands increase.

-Nexcess has scalability built into their core.
+Nexcess has scalability built into its core.
 They offer managed hosting specifically aimed at accommodating businesses that expect growth.
 If you’re on a high-traffic plan with Nexcess, upgrading to meet demands feels seamless.
 You won’t have to stress about service interruptions or data loss.

 When things get busy during sales or special events, you want to be prepared—Nexcess delivers on that promise.
 It’s like having a team behind you, ready to jump in when needed.

-Keep in mind, that the right SEO tools, like Auto Page Rank, can help you track your site’s performance and optimize your strategies for better traffic.
+Keep in mind that the right SEO tools, like Auto Page Rank, can help you track your site’s performance and optimize your strategies for better traffic.
 Having the right metrics at your fingertips means you won’t just rely on hosting performance; you’ll actively work to improve it.

 For further insights into hosting options, you can check out sources like WP Engine and SiteGround.
 These resources can help you evaluate what features suit your needs best.